oz-mollerstuen/robogers-neighborhood/README.md

 Test: it should change the array to a joined string Code:const output1 = newArray.join().toString()
 Expected output: all elements of the array will now be a string

+Describe: For() loop

+Test: it should remove function and change variables
+Code: for (let i = 0; i < input2.length; i++) {
+Expected Output: it should actually capture the correct numbers in the array

+Test: It should put words in the array
+Code: newArray.push("beep")
+Expected Output: "beep"

+Test: It should output the correct numbers in the array if not 1,2,3
+Code: newArray.push(input2[i]);
+Expected Output: Beep, Boop, 4, 5

+Describe: Second for loop

+Test: It should not work if a letter is entered
+Code: if (input[i].includes())
+Expected Output: Break the loop if letters are present

+result is incorrect, saving for memory purposes, need to study further.

+Test: It should add one more number to track
+Code:   else if (input2[i] == 6) {
+     newArray.push("Execute order 66.
+FOR THE EMPIRE!");
+     }
+Expected Output: Set the clones on the jedi commanders.